HomeMy WebLinkAboutcoa.lu.gm.1001 Ute Ave.47A-861001 RESIDENTIAL GMP

 Gant.
 These tennis courts will be the feature of the common

-open space area fronting ute Avenue.
+open space area fronting Ute Avenue.

 (b) SITE DESIGN.

-The overall design philosophy of the 1001 subdivision
+The overall design philosophy of the 1001 Subdivision

 is neighborhood compatability.
 The location of the project